Advance-Technologies-Foundation/genai-deployment/README.md

 ### Default Model Configuration

-Define the default models to be used by the enrichment service:
+Define the default models to be used by the enrichment service (take the name from appConfig:genAI:llmProviders:models:<provider(openai or azure)>:- name):

 ```yaml
 appConfig: